akamai/edgeworkers-examples/fast-autocomplete/README.md

 *Keyword(s):* data, dictionary, autocomplete, lookup<br>
 *[Since](https://learn.akamai.com/en-us/webhelp/edgeworkers/edgeworkers-user-guide/GUID-14077BCA-0D9F-422C-8273-2F3E37339D5B.html):* 1.0

 This EdgeWorker serves responses for popular search terms at the Edge.
-Autocomplete requests are typically long tail and the chance that an item is in cache is small.
+Autocomplete requests are typically long tail and frequently changing.
+Without an EdgeWorker it is difficult to get up to date content from cache.
 Storing and serving the most popular search terms from the Edge will speed up responses significantly.

 Using the EdgeWorker CLI the most popular search terms can be updated on a regular basis.